Getting Past the First 5 Seconds

 Space: Whether it is in-person or through a screen, maximizing a space is essential to a home’s first impression.
 It seems simple and self-explanatory but it can not be overlooked especially when digitally showing a home.
 Try choosing images taken from angles that optimize the space available.

 Lighting: Eliciting emotions through a screen can be challenging and that is where lighting comes in.
 Whether it is warm, cool, increased or decreased lighting, it all sends a message.
 Decreased lighting often brings feelings of lethargy and sometimes sadness while increased lighting can lead to more positive emotions.
 Warm lighting creates a warm and cozy atmosphere while cool lighting produces fresh and focused energy.
-Pick a lighting that suits the space and it could be the reason why people stop scrolling and look deeper.
+You even have the option to change the lighting of your exterior photos with editing options like Twilight Photography.
+Pick lighting that suits your listing and it could be the reason why people stop scrolling and look deeper.

 Identity: Maximizing a space and utilizing lighting are strategic ways to make your homes stand out, but you can not forget to highlight what makes a house feel like a home.
 Its personality!
 There is something about every house that sets it apart from others and a buyer has to see that in the first 5 seconds to develop a real interest and feel some sort of connection to it.
 The featured images of the home should spotlight that “wow” factor the reals a buyer in.